The Geometric Mean Theorem

 Prerequisites: triangle-similarity · Difficulty: intermediate

-When the altitude from the right-angle vertex $C$ is drawn to the hypotenuse $AB$ of a right triangle, it creates point $D$ on $AB$ and splits the triangle into two smaller triangles.
+Drop the altitude from the right-angle vertex to the hypotenuse of a right triangle.
+Its foot splits the triangle into two smaller ones, and all three triangles turn out similar:

 Three Similar Triangles